vladoklimo/presearch-node-auto-updater/README.md

 2. Execute the script over elevated powershell

-		2.a Script downloads the node updater script to location C:\presearch_node_updater 2.b Configures the update script which means, stores your Presearch registration code for later usage
+		2.a Script downloads the node updater script to location C:\presearch_node_updater 2.b Configures the update script meaining stores your Presearch registration code for later usage
 		2.c Register a recurring Windows Scheduler Task to check for node version updates

 # What does the Node Updater Script